pboling/gem_bench/CONTRIBUTING.md

 To submit a patch, please fork the project and create a patch with tests.
 Once you're happy with it send a pull request and post a message to the [gitter chat][🏘chat].

+## Development

+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Release

 To release a new version: